Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 What kind of person are you?

 (2) **Mi jixi ku yu sen kepul insan.**
-"I know this: _What kind of person are you?_."
+"I know this: _What kind of person are you?_"
 I know what kind of person you are.

 ### kemo - _how (to what degree)_